Helston at Christmas

 The Christmas lights are a big feature of Helston and the committee which organises them works hard all year, testing and maintaining the lights, making improvements to displays and fundraising to keep the lights the ‘best in the west’. https://www.facebook.com/HelstonChristmasLights/

-As well as the light switch on, there will be a Christmas Fayre and Lantern Parade on Friday 9th December which will include live and recorded music, market stalls, Santa's grotto and the children's lantern parade.
-The 16th December sees the now traditional reindeer visit with live and recorded music, sale of hot food and drinks as well as another chance to visit Santa in his grotto.
-For all you sporty people, there will be a chance to run around Helston dressed as Santa on Saturday 17th December - and this year (2016) you can run even further as there will be two routes; a one mile and a two miler!
-So get training now and don't forget to register nearer the time.
+As well as the light switch on, there is a Christmas Fayre and Lantern Parade mid December which will include live and recorded music, market stalls, Santa's grotto and the children's lantern parade.
+The week before Christmas sees the now traditional reindeer visit with live and recorded music, sale of hot food and drinks as well as another chance to visit Santa in his grotto.
+For all you sporty people, there will be a chance to run around Helston dressed as Santa just before Christmas, so get training now and don't forget to register nearer the time.

 On the first Saturday of each month, Helston Farmers’ Market sets up its stalls in the Old Cattle Market – but the December one is a real Christmas treat with a special Christmas selection of fruit, vegetables, meat, eggs, bread, cakes, juices and dairy products from 9.30am until 1pm.
 Then, the Saturday before Christmas, there is the Christmas Farmers’ Market where there is outstanding local produce on offer as well as festive music and entertainment.